xrettle/WFGY/TensionUniverse/BlackHole/Q022_hierarchy_problem.md

 ## 3. Tension Universe encoding (effective layer)

 All content in this block is at the effective layer.
-We describe:
+We describe

 * state space,
 * observables and fields,